RLVR-World: Training World Models with Reinforcement Learning: Evaluating Video World Models with RLVR

 \subsection{Setup}

-\paragraph{Dataset and task.} We use the RT-1 robotic manipulation dataset \cite{brohan2022rt}, which contains 87,212 tabletop teleoperation trajectories collected from a Google Robot, with 1\% left for testing.
+\paragraph{Dataset and task.} We primarily use the RT-1 robotic manipulation dataset \cite{brohan2022rt} for our experiments, which contains 87,212 tabletop teleoperation trajectories collected from a Google Robot, with 1\% left for testing.
 Each frame of visual observation has a resolution of $256\times 320$, and the action space consists of 13 dimensions, including arm and base movement.
-We evaluate world models on two task settings: (1) \textit{Single-step prediction}, formulated as $p(s_{t+1}\mid s_{t-3:t}, a_{t-3:t})$: predicting the next observation given the past four-step observations and actions; (2) \textit{Multi-step prediction}, formulated as $p(s_{t+1:t+7} \mid s_t, a_{t:t+6}) = \prod_{i=t+1}^{t+7} p(s_i \mid s_{t:i-1}, a_{t:i-1})$: predicting next seven-step observation conditioed on the current observation and future action sequence.
+To compare with state-of-the-art models, we also include tabletop pushing (PushT) \cite{chi2023diffusion} and deformable object manipulation (Rope and Granular) \cite{zhang2024adaptigraph} datasets from DINO-WM \cite{zhou2024dino}.
+We evaluate world models on two task settings: (1) \textit{Single-step prediction}, formulated as $p(s_{t+1}\mid s_{t-T+1:t}, a_{t-T+1:t})$: predicting the next observation given the past $T$-step observations and actions; (2) \textit{Multi-step prediction}, formulated as $p(s_{t+1:t+T} \mid s_t, a_{t:t+T-1}) = \prod_{i=t+1}^{t+T} p(s_i \mid s_{t:i-1}, a_{t:i-1})$: predicting next $T$-step observation conditioed on the current observation and future action sequence.
 Predictions are assessed against ground-truth observations using frame-level metrics: MSE, PSNR \cite{huynh2008scope}, SSIM \cite{wang2004image}, and LPIPS \cite{zhang2018unreasonable}.

-\paragraph{World model.} Since no off-the-shelf video world models are available, we pre-train variants of iVideoGPT \cite{wu2024ivideogpt} as base models by ourselves.
+\paragraph{World model.} Since no off-the-shelf general-purpose video world models are available, we pre-train variants of iVideoGPT \cite{wu2024ivideogpt} on target datasets as base models by ourselves.
 For each trajectory segment, observations and actions are tokenized and concatenated into a unified token sequence.
 We train an image tokenizer to independently tokenize video frames for single-step prediction, but train a compressive tokenizer from iVideoGPT to mitigate sequence length explosion for multi-step prediction.
 Each action dimension is discretized into 256 uniform bins, determined based on its value range across the entire dataset.
 During RLVR fine-tuning, we define the reward function as the sum of L1 and perceptual loss between decoded predicted and ground-truth frames: $R=-\sum_{\tau=t+1}^{t+T}\left[L_1(\hat s_\tau, s_\tau) + \operatorname{LPIPS}(\hat s_\tau, s_\tau)\right]$, commonly used in visual tokenizer training \cite{esser2021taming}.
 See implementation details in Appendix~\ref{app:robot_traj_prediction_detail}.